mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 themselves on their ability to manipulate others, with specific Manipulations recorded in the same way as great victories in war by other species.
-The Hivers claim they demonstrated to the K’kree that they could, at will, manipulate K’kree to become G’naak, creating a taste for meat, and they were willing to do so on a grand scale.
-In this version of events the K’kree fled Hiver space in terror, proving that Hiver manipulation was more potent than all the battlefleets in space.
+The Hivers claim they demonstrated to the K'kree that they could, at will, manipulate K'kree to become G'naak, creating a taste for meat, and they were willing to do so on a grand scale.
+In this version of events the K'kree fled Hiver space in terror, proving that Hiver manipulation was more potent than all the battlefleets in space.

-The K’kree version is vague and couched in terms that suggest it would be unwise to ask further.
+The K'kree version is vague and couched in terms that suggest it would be unwise to ask further.
 The overall impression is that a combination of the fighting power of Hive Federation member races and underhand tactics by the Hivers themselves necessitated a withdrawal, which made possible a truce beginning in -2103.
-A change in K’kree philosophy permitted the truce to become more or less permanent.
+A change in K'kree philosophy permitted the truce to become more or less permanent.

-The Hiver-K’kree war resulted in the overturn of the Fundamental Principles of Survival, although the Law of Reason remained intact.
-In short, not all G’naak had to be exterminated immediately and if the cost to the herd of destroying an enemy was too great then it was not in the interests of the K’kree to make the effort.
-This attitude has been paraphrased by outsiders as ‘we’re going to destroy all the G’naak sooner or later but those ones are too much trouble right now’.
+The Hiver-K'kree war resulted in the overturn of the Fundamental Principles of Survival, although the Law of Reason remained intact.
+In short, not all G'naak had to be exterminated immediately and if the cost to the herd of destroying an enemy was too great then it was not in the interests of the K'kree to make the effort.
+This attitude has been paraphrased by outsiders as 'we're going to destroy all the G'naak sooner or later but those ones are too much trouble right now'.

 **Contact With Humaniti**
-Although modern K’kree society can seem extreme, given open threats of extermination towards all meat- eating species, it is a more moderate version of their original philosophy.
-Co-existence with G’naak has been possible since -2013, although it is uncomfortable for all concerned.
-This was just as well for the first humans who met the K’kree, in -200.
+Although modern K'kree society can seem extreme, given open threats of extermination towards all meat- eating species, it is a more moderate version of their original philosophy.
+Co-existence with G'naak has been possible since -2013, although it is uncomfortable for all concerned.
+This was just as well for the first humans who met the K'kree, in -200.

 Before the Long Night, humans from the Vilani
 Imperium and the Rule of Man had colonized worlds